Home First Nations in the Lower Mainland City of Vancouver National Indigenous Peoples Day Events

 Bill Reid Gallery

 The Bill Reid Gallery of Northwest Coast Art is located at 639 Hornby Street in downtown Vancouver.
-The gallery is usually free to visit on June 21st, which may or may not be the case again in 2024.
+The gallery is usually free to visit on June 21st.

-This year the gallery hosted an event the week before Indigenous Peoples Day.
-On June 15th, 2024, there was the Indigenous Artisans Market inside the Bill Reid Gallery.
+This past year the gallery hosted an event a couple weeks before Indigenous Peoples Day.
+On June 7th, 2025, there was the Indigenous Artisans Market inside the Bill Reid Gallery.
 Entry to the market came with general admission to the venue.
-Everyone who showed either a compass card or proof that they took transit to get there received 2-for-1 admission.

-The market included 15 different Indigenous vendors of various kinds.
+The market included more than 15 different Indigenous vendors of various kinds.
 Visitors could check out cedar weaving, prints, beadwork and more.

 Bill Reid Gallery